anselanza/anselanza.github.io/content/pages/home.md

   - tagline: 'Smoke and mirrors, code and magic'
     headline: Stephen Buchanan
     text: >
-      I am a Creative Technologist.
+      I have had many roles and titles, but they all come down to this: **making wonderful things using technology**.

+      At the moment, my title is "Creative Technologist".
 Does that mean “a designer with some hacky coding skills”?
 Fortunately, that doesn't really describe what I do.

-      I have the software engineering capabilities and in-depth experience required to turn creative ideas, no matter how ambitious, into pragmatic reality.
+I have the software engineering capabilities and in-depth experience required to turn big ideas, no matter how ambitious, into pragmatic reality.
     actions:
       - label: View Projects
         type: button